 - Explore the possibilities of the telephone within contemporary cultures and with diverse communities;

 - Provide a forum for cross-disciplinary debate, contributing to our broader understanding of the impact of the telephone on public discourse and cultural activity;

 - Inspire new ways of engaging with object collections;

 - Deepen the creative, critical and cultural awareness of the relationship between technology and the arts.

 Existing research is largely limited to the telephone within its socio-historical contexts or in media, communication and cultural studies.
-Focusing on the relationship between telephony and creative-critical practice, this project brings together literary theory, technoculture, and innovations in artistic production.
+Focusing on the relationship between telephony and creative-critical practice, this project brought together literary theory, technoculture, and innovations in artistic production.

 - An international ‘Telepoetics’ Conference, originally scheduled to take place at the Dana Research Centre at the Science Museum London on 27 May 2020, was held online from 27 May – 5 June 2020.
 Featuring academic researchers, writers, archivists, and curators, speakers considered both historical and recent manifestations of the telephone, and its capacity to tap into some of the key concerns of the modern and contemporary age.

 - Launched in May 2020, the ‘Dial-a-Poem’ mobile app features over 60 new poems by contemporary award-winning writers from Africa, America, Asia and Europe.
 Reflecting on the relationship between poetry and calling, and read aloud by the authors and translators, these poems invite users to think about how we talk, text and listen across borders.